YEASIN49/CSE446-Content/Ethereum Dapp/README.md

 #

-***Checkpoint – 5:*** Now you need to migrate the contract and you will see after casting vote table data for vote count automatically gets updated.
+***Checkpoint – 5:*** Now you need to migrate the contract and you will see after casting vote, the table data for vote count automatically gets updated.
 Also you need to check the transaction details from the block visualizer we used earlier.
 Finally, show this to your teacher to tick-off the final checkpoint.